notadeejay/rbc-training/data/Week 1 Day 1/02__Welcome and Introductions__Lecture.md

 ## Out of Scope
-- We'll leave the introduction to HTML for the next class, this is mainly high level
+- We'll leave the introduction to HTML for the next class, this is mainly a high level introduction into what they can expect over the next couple of weeks.

 ## Slides
 https://docs.google.com/presentation/d/1Le1bHoPm8UXfs1HzV7BtPOoNWo8ZwIbpkKhXjJXB_0U/edit?usp=sharing